martynabielska/search-recipe-react-app/README.md

 ## Overview:

 A simple dynamic react app.
-This project uses React.js, React-Router-dom for navigation, Spooncular API for getting recipes data by axios request, and css for styles.
+This project uses React.js, React-Router-dom for navigation, Spooncular API for getting recipes data by axios request, css for styles and Netlify for hosting.

 ### Live demo: https://search-recipe-react-app.netlify.app/